daposarumi/zero_day/0x00-vagrant/README.md

-# uname command
+# `uname` command

-when it is called without options it prints the kernel name
+When it is called without options it prints the kernel name.